Zizoo24/OnlineTranslation-Hybrid/replit.md

 # OnlineTranslation.ae Website

 ## Overview
-OnlineTranslation.ae is a hybrid static HTML website designed to position the brand as a "Boutique Digital Concierge" for Ministry of Justice certified legal translation services in Dubai.
-It targets high-net-worth individuals and businesses, including Golden Visa applicants, property investors, and corporate clients, offering guaranteed court acceptance and professional legal translation.
-The site features a Divi immigration-inspired design with a modern navy/coral color scheme and smooth animations, aiming for a professional yet accessible online presence.
+OnlineTranslation.ae is a hybrid static HTML website positioning itself as a "Boutique Digital Concierge" for Ministry of Justice certified legal translation services in Dubai.
+It targets high-net-worth individuals and businesses (Golden Visa applicants, property investors, corporate clients) with guaranteed court acceptance.
+The site features a Divi immigration-inspired design, a modern navy/coral color scheme, and smooth animations, aiming for a professional yet accessible online presence.
+The business vision is to provide specialized, high-quality legal translation services, leveraging Dubai's market potential for international residents and businesses.

 ## User Preferences
 - Desktop: Corporate professional feel